Rose Harissa Pesto pizza with aubergine, spinach and red onion

 Salt and pepper, to taste

-Lift the base onto a square of baking paper, with semolina scattered underneath to prevent sticking, as this allows easy movement whilst putting toppings on and placing it in the oven.
+- Lift the base onto a square of baking paper, with semolina scattered underneath to prevent sticking, as this allows easy movement whilst putting toppings on and placing in the oven.
 Repeat with the remaining bases.

 - Preheat an oven to 250C/Fan 230C/Gas Mark 9.
 If you have a baking stone then this can come in handy, otherwise an upturned large baking tin can all work well.

 - For each pizza, spread 1tbsp of Pesto all over the base, leaving a 1cm gap around the edge.
 Place the sliced tomatoes on top, then tear off just over half a ball of Mozzarella and place on top.
 Grate the Parmigiano Reggiano on top, then season with black pepper.
 You can add salt if you wish but the Pesto is highly seasoned so perhaps best to wait until after cooking.

 - Place the baking tray straight onto the upturned roasting tray/bakingstone/oven rack.
 If you are feeling brave, you could try sliding the pizza straight onto the baking tray or pizza stone, which will give the pizza a crispy base.
 Cook for 5-8 minutes, or until the cheese has melted and begun to colour, the pizza has puffed up in places, and the edges have started to crisp.
 Remember to give your oven a few minutes after opening it to come back up to temperature.